Saturday 28th February and Sunday 1st March 2026 Exhibition at Brownlow Hall

 HOW ARE SALES PROCESSED, IS THERE A COMMISSION CHARGED ON SALES?

 We provide a central Sales Point to process all sales.
 Using a SUMUP machine we accept VISA, MASTERCARD, AMEX and APPLEPAY.
-Each customer paying by card receives a printed receipt from the payment machine.
+Each customer paying by card is offered a printed receipt from the SUMUP machine.
 Cash is accepted, cash customers do not automatically receive a receipt.
 Customers can take their purchases away immediately after the sale is completed.
 Artists can then substitute replacement artwork.
 Bubble wrapping is provided as a free service

 1. If we process a payment using the exhibition SUMUP CARD PAYMENT MACHINE, then the artist will incur financial handling fee of 5% of the total transaction value.